Boughten52/D0020E/index.md

 These last two sections are intended for administrators and those who have some programming knowledge as they involve changing the source code and thereby the program structure.

 Since adding input and ouput involves changing the source code it can of course be done in many ways, but we recommend following our conventions in order to maintain the internal structure.
-The mayor steps for adding a new type of input are:
+The major steps for adding a new type of input are:

 - Creating a class that inherits the `Input` interface
 - Implementing the method `run()` in the class and have it notify observers when it wants to send data